mazetoken/mminer/README.md

 _*You can type your mining tag (your nick or whatever) in MINER_UTF8="..."_

-_*You can set fastmine to "no" if you don't want to install CMake (below), but mining is faster with fastmine set to "yes"_
+_*You can set fastmine to "no" if you don't want to install CMake (below), but mining is faster if fastmine is set to "yes"_

 _*Tap: ctrl O enter - to save changes and ctrl X enter - to exit editor_

-#### Download CMake, but not to the mminer directory (we need a new version of CMake for fastmine).
+##### Download CMake, but not to the mminer directory (we need a new version of CMake for fastmine).
 Unfortunately, it will take some time - a few hours, so be patient.
 You can change the sleep time of your phone display to 30 minutes to make it a little faster.
 You can skip this if you do not want to mine with fastmine (we do not need fastmine to mine dSLP token - fastmine is set to "no" by default)

 Type commands: